realglobe-Inc/the-map/README.md

 'use strict'

 import React from 'react'
-import { TheMap, TheMapStyle } from 'the-map' import { TheSpinStyle } from 'the-spin'
+import { TheMap, TheMapStyle, TheMapPositionInput } from 'the-map' import { TheSpinStyle } from 'the-spin'

 // @see https://leaflet-extras.github.io/leaflet-providers/preview/